MAPS Alumnae Participation Registration Begins July 2016

 Current Barnard students visit the workplace of an alumna match and participate in a job shadowing experience.
 This day allows you to get a first-hand look at a company’s culture, along with the day-to-day aspects of a particular industry or position.
 Most of all, students get the invaluable opportunity to network with enthusiastic alumnae and build connections in their field of interest.
 This event takes place in the fall and spring semester.

-This series of presentations and get-togethers will introduce Barnard students to professionals in a broad range of careers and industries so that they can get an honest picture of what it’s all about—the real scoop.
-Guest speakers, consisting mostly of Barnard alumnae, will come to campus to hold informal chats with students or participate in panel presentations based on targeted industries.
-Sharing academic and career stories, providing professional advice, and fielding questions, will result in the kind of insider knowledge you can’t get just anywhere.
-Students will gain exposure to career paths they may not have considered, along with the encouragement to seek additional knowledge about a particular industry.
+This series of get-togethers will introduce Barnard students to professionals in a broad range of industries, giving students an honest look at what it’s all about—the real scoop.
+Guest speakers, consisting mostly of Barnard alumnae, will hold informal chats or participate in panel presentations, based on their industry.
+These sessions provide the kind of knowledge one can only get from insiders.
+Students will also gain exposure to career paths they may not have considered.